Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 MRI, which can reveal areas of MS (lesions) on your brain and spinal cord.
 You may receive an intravenous injection of a contrast material to highlight lesions that indicate your disease is in an active phase.

 Evoked potential tests, which record the electrical signals produced by your nervous system in response to stimuli.
-An evoked potential test may use visual stimuli or electrical stimuli, in which you watch a moving visual pattern, or short electrical impulses are applied to nerves in your legs or arms.
+An evoked potential test may use visual stimuli or electrical stimuli.
+In these tests, you watch a moving visual pattern, or short electrical impulses are applied to nerves in your legs or arms.
 Electrodes measure how quickly the information travels down your nerve pathways.

 In most people with relapsing-remitting MS, the diagnosis is fairly straightforward and based on a pattern of symptoms consistent with the disease and confirmed by brain imaging scans, such as MRI.